progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--A common switch to use with the `log` command in this case is `-\-left-right`, which shows you which side of the range each commit is in.
 This helps make the data more useful:-->

 Eine nützliche Option für den `log` Befehl ist in diesem Fall `--left-right`.
-Sie zeigt dir an, in welchem der beiden Branches der jeweilige Commit enthalten ist, so daß die Ausgabe noch nützlicher ist:
+Sie zeigt dir an, in welchem der beiden Branches der jeweilige Commit enthalten ist, sodass die Ausgabe noch nützlicher ist:

 	$ git log --left-right master...experiment
 	< F